-Eva has a very large litter of 12 puppies: 9 boys and 3 girls!
-She has one boy available.
+Eva has a large litter of 10 puppies: 8 boys and 2 girls!
+She has two boys available.
 We match puppies to families based on temperament.
 With the exception of the pick puppies who get priority, we try to please all families equally.
-Scroll down for more information on Eva’s newborn puppies.
+Scroll down for more pictures and information on Eva’s newborn puppies.

 If you are interested in a boy from this litter, read all the information on our FAQ page and our How to Reserve Page.
 Our page on How We Raise Our Puppies is also a very informative page and if you’d like a start in training, see our Trained Puppies page along with our page on Trained Puppy Expectations and 10-Week Videos to get an idea if this is something of interest to you.
 We think you’ll be very impressed with what we can do with such very young puppies (AND it is all done with positive reinforcement)!